drclongstaff/shiny-clots/README.md

 <A HREF = "https://drclongstaff.shinyapps.io/Clot_or_HaloCL" TARGET="_blank">Online app is here</A>

 Detailed help notes are available <A HREF = "./docs/Clot_or_HaloCL_help_notes_2019.pdf" TARGET="_blank">here</A>

+<a name="simple_clot"></a>

+There is an updated simplified app available to analyse clotting curves.
+There are fewer options for manipulating the curves but the app can handle awkward data better, including empty wells or noisy responses.

+Please try it out: <A HREF = "https://drclongstaff.shinyapps.io/Simple_clotting_app" TARGET="_blank">Simple_clotting</A>

 Return to <a href="#top">top</a>